TBMCPlugins/Movecraft-3/src/main/resources/types/TBMCSpecials/MegaAirshipReadMe.txt

-Airship
+MegaAirship

 Maximum Allowed Blocks:
-7500
+100000

 Minimum Required Bocks:
-1000
+5000

-The next smallest Airship is the LightAirship.
+The next smallest Airship is the BigAirship.
-The next largest Airship is the BigAirship.
+This is the largest pilotable craft.

-The Airship is the base model of all "Flying Only" craft.
+The MegaAirship is the ultimate model of all "Flying Only" craft.

 The list of allowed blocks is: